dib-lab/dammit/doc/quickstart.md

-# Quickstart: run dammit! with some sample data
+# Quickstart: run dammit with some sample data

 Once you have dammit [installed](install.md), it's time to actually annotate something!
 This guide will take you through a short example on